 - We have summarised below the potential asset management initiatives.
-The key ones we have identified are as follows: - Prior to any upcoming lease expiry, the Borrower should enter in lease renewal negotiations with the tenant in order to maintain occupancy due to the low covenant strength of the tenant. - Ensure the Property is well maintained to prolong its useful economic life expectancy.
+The key ones we have identified are as follows: - Prior to any upcoming lease expiry, the Borrower should enter in lease renewal negotiations with the head and sub-tenant and actively discuss opportunities to renew the sublease and maintain occupancy due to the low covenant strength of the head tenant. - Ensure the Property is well maintained to prolong its useful economic life expectancy. - There is potential to develop an additional floor, subject to the relevant planning consents.
+We note that the planning permission REF: 2016/6599/P has set a precedent to increase the NIA by 2,323 sq. ft.
+This application was never implemented and has now lapsed, however, potential investors would consider this when formulating a bid for the Property and an element of hope value can be implicitly reflected.